sorribes22/sd-task-1/README.md

 We can solve it with **redundancy**.

-### Comparison between 2 systems
+### <a name="comparisonbetween2systems"></a>Comparison between 2 systems

 By performing both implementations, we have tested communication using **grpc** and **RabbitMQ**.
 From a programming perspective, it has been much easier with RabbitMQ as there are no protobuf files or port assignments for each communication.
 In terms of **fault tolerance**, we have also found that the indirect implementation with RabbitMQ is better, as with grpc, if a terminal or sensor stops working, the entire infrastructure throws an error, whereas with RabbitMQ, if a terminal fails, there is no problem.
 In terms of **scalability**, RabbitMQ is considerably better because with grpc, we reserve ports for each connection, which is hard-coded.
 On the other hand, with RabbitMQ, we create new instances and connect to the service to easily collect data from the queue.

 ### What does a Message Oriented Middleware provide?